Market Sentiment in Indices Trade

 The monetary policy of any economy also will be formulated to control inflation.
 The ideal optimum inflation level is between 2% to 5%.

-The art of controlling inflation is a delicate balancing act, too low and economic growth slows down, too high & economic growth also slows down, and this is why economies have to aim for the optimum inflation of between 2% and 5% to ensure the economic growth of their economy is bullish.
+The art of controlling inflation is a delicate balancing act, too low and economic growth slows down, too high & economic growth also slows down, & this is why economies have to aim for the optimum inflation of between 2% & 5% to ensure the economic expansion of their economy is bullish.

 This is the explanation why the longterm market sentiment will be determined by the inflation control policy.

-Another example of monetary policy influencing the market indices was the EU Quantitative easing program announced/implemented in January 2015 after a series of EU interest rates reduction.
-Because of this policy the long term market sentiment for EU indices changed to bullish & between January and March all European Indices were all up significantly and poised to continue this upward trend even after the QE program was started in March.
+Another example of how monetary policy can affect the market is the EU Quantitative Easing program that was launched in January 2015 after lowering the interest rates in the EURO ZONE.
+Because of this policy, the market's outlook for EU indices became more positive.
+From January to March, all European Indices rose significantly, and they were expected to keep going up even after the QE program started in March.

-For Example, the Germany DAX 30 went up by 22,000 Points between January 2015 when this QE policy was announced & March 2015 when this program was started
+For example, the Germany DAX 30 increased by 22,000 Points between January 2015, when this QE plan was announced, and March 2015, when it started.

-- MT4 XAUUSD Platform Tutorial for XAU/USD Beginners iPhone
+- MT4 XAUUSD Platform Tutorial Guide for XAU USD Beginners iPhone

-- How Can I Draw Upwards FX Channel on MetaTrader 5 Platform?
+- How to Create Upwards FX Channel on MT5?